MicrosoftDocs/msteams-docs/msteams-platform/overview-explore.md

 * The new Teams Client uses the Evergreen version of Edge WebView2 to ensure Teams client is always up to date with the latest fixes and improvements available in Edge and Chromium.

-* The new Teams Client has been re-built from the ground up with performance in mind and includes all the platform infrastructure responsible for bootstrapping your app and powering the SDK APIs that it uses.
+* The new Teams Client has been rebuilt from the ground up with performance in mind and includes all the platform infrastructure responsible for bootstrapping your app and powering the SDK APIs that it uses.

 ### Timelines and Rollout

 To ensure a smooth transition, a phased rollout of the new platform is planned.
 Following is an overview of the key milestones:

-Private Preview or Developer Preview: The new Teams client is available in Public Developer Preview starting 24th May, 2023.
+Private Preview or Developer Preview: The new Teams client is available in Public Developer Preview starting 24th May 2023.
 You can access the new platform and test your apps.
 We encourage you to adopt the feature early and provide feedback to help refine the platform.

 GA of all platform features from Teams classic: All the platform features from Teams classic will be generally available in the new Teams client by June 2023.
-We plan to officially launch the the new platform after addressing the known issues and incorporating feedback.
+We plan to officially launch the new platform after addressing the known issues and incorporating feedback.

 > [!NOTE]
 >